dmayes403/timesheet_walkthrough/unit-05/pt2-department-component.md

 ## Acceptance Test

-When you route to `localhost:4200/departments` you should see a list of three different departments.
+When you navigate to `localhost:4200/departments` you should see a list of three different departments.
 If you hover over one of the departments, it should turn gray.